The movie is enjoyable and well worth seeing. Even if the specific history is off, the movie has a feeling of verisimilitude that is true to the era.

 The reconstructed fort is set back in a light industrial area and seems out-of-place at first.
 That is until the grounds are walked.
 With the Platte flowing nearby and the groves of cottonwoods present, with a little imagination, the times from nearly 200 years ago can be imagined.

 A few times a year, the park across the river from the fort hosts The Trapper Days Rendezvous.
 Various people show up and camp with period costume and gear.
-The The Former Wife and I caught the tail end of it one weekend and I thought it was rather interesting.
+The a past partner and I caught the tail end of it one weekend and I thought it was rather interesting.
 An unexpected surprise for the weekend.

 A little more off the beaten path is the site of Ft.
 St. Vrain.